mdear/radix_sdet_interview/README.md

         check returned headers to identify the server technology being used, check the CVE security vulnerability database and try to hack the server by doing bad things such as code injection attacks.
-Use well known tools such as Codenomicon.
+Use well known tools such as Codenomicon and Postman.
         Try to crash the server.